-The Reverse Split should constitute a "recapitalization" for U.S. federal income tax purposes.
-As a result, a U.S. holder of Common Stock generally should not recognize gain or loss upon the Reverse Split, except with respect to cash received in lieu of a fractional share of Common Stock, as discussed below.
-A U.S. holder's aggregate tax basis in the shares of Common Stock received pursuant to the Reverse Split should equal the aggregate tax basis of the shares of Common Stock surrendered (excluding any portion of such basis that is allocated to any fractional share of Common Stock), and such U.S. holder's holding period in the shares of Common Stock received should include the holding period in the shares of Common Stock surrendered.
-Treasury Regulations provide detailed rules for allocating the tax basis and holding period of the shares of Common Stock surrendered to the shares of Common Stock received in a recapitalization pursuant to the Reverse Split.
+The reverse stock split should constitute a "recapitalization" for U.S. federal income tax purposes.
+As a result, a U.S. holder of Common Stock generally should not recognize gain or loss upon the reverse stock split, except with respect to cash received in lieu of a fractional share of Common Stock, as discussed below.
+A U.S. holder's aggregate tax basis in the shares of Common Stock received pursuant to the reverse stock split should equal the aggregate tax basis of the shares of Common Stock surrendered (excluding any portion of such basis that is allocated to any fractional share of Common Stock), and such U.S. holder's holding period in the shares of Common Stock received should include the holding period in the shares of Common Stock surrendered.
+Treasury Regulations provide detailed rules for allocating the tax basis and holding period of the shares of Common Stock surrendered to the shares of Common Stock received in a recapitalization pursuant to the reverse stock split.
 U.S. holders of shares of Common Stock acquired on different dates and at different prices should consult their tax advisors regarding the allocation of the tax basis and holding period of such shares.